California DUI Car Insurance in 2026: SR-22, Rate Spikes, and Real Cost Impact

 California also has the Automobile Assigned Risk Plan (CAARP), a last-resort program for drivers who cannot find coverage in the voluntary market at all.
 It is more expensive than the non-standard market and offers limited options, but it keeps you legal and satisfies the SR-22 requirement.
 Most drivers would prefer to find a non-standard carrier before landing here.

-California keeps a DUI on your MVR for 10 years — longer than most states.
+A DUI remains visible on California MVR records for 10 years — longer than most states.
 That is how long it is visible to any insurer pulling your record.

 In practice, the financial impact softens before the 10-year mark.
 Most insurers apply heavy surcharges for the first three to five years post-conviction, then gradually reduce them as the incident ages.
 A driver who avoids any new violations after a DUI will typically see rates begin to drop around years four to six — still above standard market rates, but trending back toward normal.